 How Acid Reflux Affects Your ThroatDo you have to clear your throat or cough often?
 Are you hoarse?
 Do you have trouble swallowing?
 If you have these or other throat symptoms, you may have acid reflux.
 This occurs when stomach acid flows back up and irritates your throat.

-At both ends of the esophagus (the tube that carries food to the stomach) are the esophageal sphincters.
-These muscles relax to let food pass, then tighten to keep stomach acid down.
-When the lower esophageal sphincter (LES) doesn't tighten enough, acid can reflux from the stomach into the esophagus.
+There are muscles (esophageal sphincters) at both ends of the tube that carries food to your stomach (the esophagus).
+These muscles relax to let food pass.
+Then they tighten to keep stomach acid down.
+When the lower esophageal sphincter (LES) doesn't tighten enough, acid can flow back (reflux) from your stomach into your esophagus.
 This may cause heartburn.
-If the upper esophageal sphincter (UES) also doesn't work well, acid can travel higher and enter your throat (pharynx).
+In some cases the upper esophageal sphincter (UES) also doesn't work well.
+Then acid can travel higher and enter your throat (pharynx).
 In many cases, this causes throat symptoms.

 - Need to clear your throat often

 - Feel like you have a lump in your throat